tihilv/Omtt/docs/readme.md

 }
 ```

-Note: grouping suppose to have all the data in-memory before further processing, so avoid grouping of a large data sets.
+Note: grouping suppose to have all the data in memory before further processing, so avoid grouping of large data sets.

 ### fragment